Our entire process is thought, created and made collectively!

 Inês (Retros Vest Group):

-Inês is from Ceará (northeastern state of Brazil), and moved to São Paulo in 1991.
+Inês is from Ceará, and moved to São Paulo in 1991.

-The group was set up and over the years it went through several difficulties, both to find a place to work and to maintain itself.
+The group was set up, but went through several difficulties over the years.
 Today, Restros Vest is a formalized company, formed by incredible women, with a great and equipped workspace!

 Tânia (Retros Vest Group):

-Tânia is from Bahia (northeast state of Brazil), but has lived in São Paulo for many years.
+Tânia is from Bahia, but has lived in São Paulo for many years.

 She worked for a long time in sewing factories until she became unemployed.
 That's when the city hall called inviting her to participate in sewing courses and to receive assistance.
 The years passed, the group was formed and Tânia is still there, learning and helping her colleagues to develop.